-10. The Annual General Meeting (AGM) shall be held in May of each year and all members shall be given an agenda at least 14 days prior to the meeting.
+10. The Annual General Meeting (AGM) shall be held in May of each year and all members shall be given an agenda at least fourteen days prior to the meeting.

 11. Nominations for committee posts, including the name of the proposer and seconder, shall be submitted to the Administration Secretary at least 48 hours before the meeting.

-12. Members unable to attend the AGM may forward their votes on any proposition in writing to the Administration Secretary at least 48 hours before the meeting.
+12. Members unable to attend the AGM may forward their votes on any proposition in writing to the Administration Secretary at least forty-eight hours before the meeting.

-13. All motions for consideration at the AGM shall be sent to the Administration Secretary at least 21 days before the meeting.
+13. All motions for consideration at the AGM shall be sent to the Administration Secretary at least twenty-one days before the meeting.

-14. The committee shall be authorised to co-opt a member, as necessary.
+14. The committee shall be permitted to co-opt a member, as necessary.
 Members shall be given the opportunity to vote on the appointment at the first available ordinary meeting of the club.